 1. Don’t go right when the event begins.
 If possible, come a little later on.
-The booths will most likely be less crowded and you’ll be able to get more individualized attention.
+The booths will most likely be less crowded, and you’ll be able to get more individualized attention.

 3. Bring Address labels.
 Many vendors have contests or special offers going on that require some basic information about you.
 Unless you want to spend half your time writing it down, you might want to consider printing these out beforehand!
-We recommend including your name, address, e-mail address, and wedding date.
+We recommend including your name, e-mail address, and wedding date.

 4. Be prepared.
 Come with specific questions in mind.
-You could be talking to you future DJ, Photographer, and or Caterer!
+You could be talking to your future DJ, Photographer, and or Caterer!
 The more you learn about the vendors, the better.
 And being prepared with questions can only help you achieve this.

 6. Bring your calendar to schedule appointments with vendors or to book them on the spot.